Need BLS, ACLS, PALS,

 When the thyroid is overactive, it releases too much thyroid hormone into the bloodstream.
 This condition is called hyperthyroidism, which causes the body to use up energy more quickly than it should.
 This is the opposite of when the thyroid doesn’t produce enough hormones, the body uses energy more slowly than it should, and this is called hypothyroidism.
 About 20 million people in the United States have some form of thyroid disease that can occur in people of all ages.
 Thyroid disease usually happens in women five to eight times more often than men.

-Symptoms for hypothyroidism vary widely and include: fatigue, mental fogginess and forgetfulness, feeling excessively cold, constipation, dry skin, fluid retention, nonspecific aches and stiffness in muscles and joints, excessive or prolonged menstrual bleeding, and depression.
-Symptoms for hyperthyroidism are suggested by a number of signs and symptoms.
+Symptoms for hypothyroidism vary widely and include fatigue, mental fogginess, forgetfulness, feeling excessively cold, constipation, dry skin, fluid retention, nonspecific aches and stiffness in muscles and joints, excessive or prolonged menstrual bleeding, and depression.
+Symptoms for hyperthyroidism are suggested by several signs and symptoms.
 People older than seventy years old with mild hyperthyroidism usually experience no symptoms.
 In general, the symptoms become more obvious as the condition worsens.
-Common symptoms of hyperthyroidism include: irritability/nervousness, muscle weakness/tremors, infrequent, scant menstrual periods, weight loss, sleep disturbances, enlarged thyroid gland, vision problems or eye irritation, heat sensitivity.
+Common symptoms of hyperthyroidism include irritability/nervousness, muscle weakness/tremors, infrequent, scant menstrual periods, weight loss, sleep disturbances, enlarged thyroid gland, vision problems or eye irritation, and heat sensitivity.

-Treatments for thyroid disorder are designed to restore normal blood levels of thyroid hormones.
-Levothyroxine is the drug that is used with patients who have hypothyroidism.
+Treatments for thyroid disorders are designed to restore normal blood levels of thyroid hormones.
+Levothyroxine is a drug that is used with patients who have hypothyroidism.
 This drug will help to replace missing thyroid hormones in the body.
-The doctor will adjust a patient’s dosage until they are able to return to their normal lifestyle.
+The doctor will adjust a patient’s dosage until they can return to their normal lifestyle.
 Hyperthyroidism, generally more difficult to treat, requires the normalization of thyroid hormone production.
 Treatment could involve drug therapy to block hormone production.
 Thyroid surgeries to remove part or all of the gland, or radioactive iodine treatment are usually used for hyperthyroidism, but the most popular treatment is radioactive iodine.
 Thyroid diseases are life-long conditions.
-People with thyroid disease can live healthy, normal lives if they know to carefully manage it.
+People with thyroid disease can live healthy, normal lives if they know how to carefully manage it.

 Reference